rust-vmm/vhost-device/staging/vhost-device-can/README.md

 The device's binary takes two (2) parameters:  a socket, a 'can-devices' list.
 The socket is commonly used across all vhost-devices to communicate with the vhost-user frontend device.
-The 'can-devices' represents a list of CAN/FD devices appears in the host system.
-This list includes *can_input* and *can_output* devices which vhost-device-can will forward messages to and from the frontend side.
+The 'can-devices' represents a list of CAN/FD devices appears in the host system which vhost-device-can will forward messages to and from the frontend side.

 This program is tested with QEMU's `vhost-user-device-pci` device.
 Examples' section below.